-1.1 Background
+I.I Background

 The Capital Requirements Directive ("CRD") introduced a new framework under which banks and financial institutions are required to calculate their capital.
-This was based on global standards introduced by the Basel Committee on Banking Supervision through the Basel II framework.
+This was based on global standards introduced by the Basel Committee on Banking Supervision through the Basel framework (now Basel III).
 The framework consists of 3 Pillars: